 Day Two in Rome, I searched for a stamp for my pilgrim credential from St Peter Basilica at Vatican City.
 They said it couldn’t be done — Sandro, Guisseppe and the friendly guide at the Vatican Opera.
 But I’d gotten stamps from Notre Dame and Sacre Coeur in Paris, Lourdes church and other prominent holy places.
 I was sure I could get it done.
 But more about that escapade later.

 Needless to say, I walked from the Vatican to my monastery stay that day as the first part of my Vie Francigene pilgrimage.
-The next day I would walk from the Colesseum to the Appian Way.
+The next day I would walk from the Colosseum to the Appian Way.

 The Appian Way Built in the First Century BC